Transform Your Life

 Create more depth of engagement to enrich the experience.
 See if you can make it fuller.
 Here are three ways to accomplish this:

-- Prolong the experience – spend time to hang out with it for a while.
+- Prolong the experience – spend time hanging out with it for a while.
 The longer you stay with it, the more it will sink in.
 (Aim for at least 10 seconds at a time.)

 - Intensify the experience – let it land and sink in… deliberately savor the experience.